-• Provide final approval based on the recommendations of the Executive Management of the Foundation for visits abroad and visits to potentially hazardous locations
+Provide final approval based on the recommendations of the Executive Management of the Foundation for visits abroad and visits deemed hazardous via risk assessment

-The Headmaster of Pocklington and the Head of Pocklington Prep will:
+The Head of Pocklington and the Head of Pocklington Prep will:

 - Ensure that staff involved in educational visits have access to this policy and understand their personal responsibility to follow it closely. - Direct responsibility for authorising all visits and ensuring that staff are aware of the correct procedures and that every visit is adequately planned and prepared for by the teachers concerned is delegated to the EVC.